-Have you ever wondered how metal is shaped?
-When it comes to metal manufacturing, there are several processes to choose from, each offering its own list of benefits and detriments, each suited to specific applications, and each suited for different types of metal.
+But have you ever wondered how metal is shaped?
+In metal manufacturing, there are multiple processes to choose from.
+Each process holds its own set of advantages and disadvantages, making them suitable for specific applications and different types of metal.

-Some of the most common types of metal manufacturing techniques are:
+Some of the most common types of metal forming techniques are:

 - Roll forming